Resources for Students

 • Share files with the Team.

-• Incorporate other Office 365 applications into the Team.
+• Incorporate other Microsoft 365 applications into the Team.

 Learn more about Microsoft Teams